Training – building capability and confidence to support students with type 1 diabetes

 The role of all staff

-The role of responsible staff
+In addition to the role of all staff, responsible staff must:

-- Train Responsible Staff to administer insulin according to the specific treatment needs of the student
+- Train responsible staff to administer insulin according to the specific treatment needs of the student

 Diabetes Victoria